Tired of Slow AWS EFS Performance? Need Predictable NFS and CIFS with Active Directory?

 - Guaranteed cross-zone high-availability with an up-time SLA

-- Storage efficiency features (e.g., compression, deduplication) that mitigate costs of cloud storage
+- Storage efficiency features (e.g., compression, deduplication) that mitigate the costs of cloud storage

 - A full-featured POSIX-compliant filesystem with full NFS that supports all the expected features at scale